arnaudgallou/BIO-Rmodule/Rmodule.md

 m_to_feet(100)
 ## [1] 328.084
 ```
-Values are assigned to argument names in the order they are defined.
-Writing the name of each argument is not mandatory but recommended to avoid any ambiguity or unwanted results.
+Arguments are assigned to parameter names in the order they are defined.
+Writing the name of each parameter is not mandatory but recommended to avoid any ambiguity or unwanted results.

 Consider the example below: